-The palpebral slant is the direction of the slant of a line drawn from the outer corner of the eye to the inner corner.
+The palpebral slant is the direction of the slant of a line that goes from the outer corner of the eye to the inner corner.

 Abnormal slanting of the eye may occur with some genetic disorders and syndromes.
-The most common of these syndromes is Down syndrome.
-Persons with Down syndrome often also have an epicanthal fold in the inner corner of the eye.
+The most common of these is Down syndrome.
+People with Down syndrome often also have an epicanthal fold in the inner corner of the eye.

 Palpebral slant may not be part of any other defect.
 However, in some cases, it may be due to: